 The best way to store a Diva Cup between cycles is to keep it in the pink cloth bag it came in.
 The key is good airflow.
 Whatever you do, don’t put it into a Tupperware container with the lid on!

 If you lose your cloth bag for whatever reason, don’t despair.
 You can loosely wrap your Diva Cup in a paper towel and put in the drawer until next month.

 Check out more details here: Menstrual Cup Cleaning Guide.

 Diva Cup Tip #5: Mornings Can be Difficult

 - Wait an hour or two and try again.
-Put a pad on if it’s full and/or leaking.
+Put a pad (we love the reusable cloth ones) on if it’s full and/or leaking.

 - Push with your pelvic muscles.
 This can sometimes push the cup out a bit further.